What is Fractional Sales Management? – Top question from Google

 1. What is a Fractional Sales Leader?

 A Fractional Sales Leader is an outsourced c-level executive that works part time for your organisation.
-They are typically very experienced in sales and would be responsible for setting and implementing your sales strategy and plans.
+They are typically very experienced in sales and would be responsible for setting and implementing your sales strategy, sales process and plans.

 A fractional sales leader is a shortcut you can take to grow sales until your business has the revenue and requirement for a full-time head of sales.